Dual carriageway: Germany

 At the moment some (blue) motorways have been taken out of the Autobahn network programme but still have the blue signs (e. g. the B 59, formerly A 540 near Grevenbroich); and on the other hand some former non-Autobahn (yellow) motorways have been added to Autobahn budgeting but the signs have not been changed either (e. g. parts of the B 6, now A 36 in the north of the Harz highland area in Saxony-Anhalt).
 Motorways that are neither in the autobahn network nor in the Bundesstraße network are given black on white signs, following the same sign code as high-speed dual carriageways—this is mostly seen on urban trunk roads.

 Italy

-In Italy, a dual carriageway is often called superstrada (meaning expressway), but this name is unofficial.
+Roads in Italy are an important mode of transport in Italy.
 Italian Highway Code (Codice della strada) divides dual carriageways into three different classifications: